-Take the JR Yamagata Shinkansen from Tokyo to Oishida Station (four stops north of Yamagata Station).
-The one way ride takes about 200 minutes and costs around 12,000 yen.
-From there, buses depart for Ginzan Onsen every 60-90 minutes.
-The bus ride takes about 35 minutes and costs 710 yen one way.
-The train portion of the journey is fully covered by the Japan Rail Pass, JR East Tohoku Area Pass and JR East South Hokkaido Pass, but the bus ride is not covered.
+Take the JR Yamagata Shinkansen from Tokyo to Oishida Station (about 200 minutes, around 12,500 yen one way), from where buses depart roughly every two hours for Ginzan Onsen (35 minutes, 720 yen one way).
+The train portion of the journey is fully covered by the Japan Rail Pass, JR East Tohoku Area Pass and JR East South Hokkaido Pass, but the bus ride is not.

 A rental car can be convenient for exploring the area.
 Rental car outlets are available at stations along the Yamagata Shinkansen such as Murayama, Shinjo and Yamagata stations, as well as at Yamagata Airport.
 Parking is available at parking lots a 5-10 minute walk outside the town center.
 Many ryokan will pick up their guests from the parking lot.

-There are two bus round trips per day between Yamagata Airport and Ginzan Onsen (70-90 minutes, 1500 yen one way) that require no prior reservations.
-They are timed to the morning and early-afternoon arrivals and to the afternoon departures to Tokyo's Haneda Airport, Osaka's Itami Airport and Nagoya's Komaki Airport.
+There are two bus round trips per day between Yamagata Airport and Ginzan Onsen (75 minutes, 1500 yen one way) that require no prior reservations.